brohudev/v2/README.md

 # Portfolio V2

-mmmm much portfolio... how nice

-But Serieously, V2 of my portfolio site is built with astro because I wanted to incorporate a blog alongside it, and do a major redesign since the last one was neither responsive, nor accessible, nor pretty to look at.
+V2 of my portfolio site is built with astro because I wanted to incorporate a blog alongside it, and do a major redesign since the last one was neither responsive, nor accessible, nor pretty to look at.

 So I will gut pretty much the whole site barring the HTML, and start from there.